Okwe-Training-Lab/git-and-github-action-revision/README.md

 # Important instruction.

-This is a demo respository for practicing Git and GitGub Actions
+This is a demo respository for practicing Git and GitHub Actions